mirikaKang/pelion-ready-example/README.md

   There are a number of applications that make usage of the Simple Pelion DM Client library.

   The Pelion [Quick-Start](https://cloud.mbed.com/quick-start) is an initiative to support Mbed Partner's platforms while delivering a great User Experience to Mbed Developers.

+  In terms of cellular, operation confirmed with [DISCO-L475VG-IOT01A](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/)

 ## Getting started with the application

 This is a summary of the process for developers to get started and get a device connected to Pelion Device Management.